The-Marcy-Lab-School/marcy-curriculum-docs/mod-9-civic-tech-hackathon/Overview.md

 <table><thead><tr><th width="144.44921875">Sprint</th><th>Objectives / Priorities</th></tr></thead><tbody><tr><td>0 - Planning</td><td>• Get final approval on the proposal.<br>• Complete the Product Spec Sheet, ERD, and Mockups<br>• Set up your GitHub organization, repository, and Scrumboard</td></tr><tr><td>1 - First Feature</td><td>• Database, Model, and Controllers work together to Read and Create a primary resource (post, event, etc...)<br>• Adapters are built for key endpoints, frontend page routing is established, and key components are built (forms, buttons, content lists)<br>• Integration testing of frontend and backend is complete.</td></tr><tr><td>2 - MVP Complete</td><td>• Fullstack functionality on two user-created resources.<br>• Full CRUD on at least one user-created resource<br>• Styling and page layout is beginning to take shape</td></tr><tr><td>3 - Polish + Present!</td><td>• Ironing out bugs for a full demo<br>• Styling is polished and consistent<br>• Presentations are practiced and ready to present<br>• Project is Deployed</td></tr></tbody></table>

-These are the high-level priorities of each sprint but it will be up to each group to align on _how_ to achieve these objectives for your particular project.
+These are the high-level priorities of each sprint but it will be up to each group to determine how to divide the work to meet these objectives.

+Here are some tips:
+* Divide your group into frontend and server/database.
+You can always switch after a sprint to gain exposure to the full stack.
+* Decide early what data will be transferred between the frontend and server.
+Then, work quickly to build adapters and endpoints to establish that connection.
+* In the first sprint, focus on substance, not style.
+This applies most to the frontend.
+Build your pages and routing first.
+Then the forms and data containers.
+Finally, hook them up to your adapters to just get them working.

 ## ✅ Key Deliverables and Examples